Dear Rt Hon Dr Vince Cable MP

 Now Foncho receives a fair price for his bananas, which means he can afford to care for his loved ones and send his daughter to college.

-Foncho wants to help all banana farmers and workers like him to get a fair deal for their produce, so he’s coming to the UK to ask us to lend our support this Fairtrade Fortnight (24 February – 9 March 2014).
+Foncho wants to help all banana farmers and workers like him to get a fair deal for their produce, so during Fairtrade Fortnight he came to the UK to ask for our support.

 Sign the petition now to Stick with Foncho.